hakankorhasan/H2o-optimizer-task/README.md

  - PKMeasurementOptimize: The `PKMeasurementOptimize` structure effectively utilizes Swift's Codable protocol.
 This automates JSON encoding and decoding processes, handling data models without requiring custom operations from the developer.
  - PKMeasurement: The `PKMeasurement` structure manually implements the `Encodable` and `Decodable` protocols.
 Handling date fields manually and adding custom code may be necessary.

+ # Extensions and CodingKeys Fixes
+  - When it comes to CodingKeys, in this particular case, it's not necessary because the service provides the data with the same key names (endsAt).
+If the keys were different (e.g., ends_at), you would need to use CodingKeys for proper serialization.

+  - Additionally, to optimize the date formatting process, you can create an extension for the Date type.
+This extension allows you to reuse a single DateFormatter instance, reducing the overhead of creating a new formatter every time.

  ## Asynchronous Data Processing (Big Data)

 To improve the performance of data processing, an asynchronous approach is implemented using GCD (Grand Central Dispatch).
 The `processMeasurementsAsynchronously` function demonstrates how to efficiently encode and decode a large dataset of `PKMeasurementOptimize` instances.
 (Millions of dataset...)